Catalin Buhimschi, MD, MMS, MBA

 Following completion of medical school in Romania, Dr. Catalin Buhimschi attended the University of Texas Medical Branch at Galveston to complete a Master in Basic Reproductive Sciences.
 He then completed an OBGYN Residency at the University of Maryland, followed by a fellowship in Maternal Fetal Medicine (MFM) at Yale University.
 In 2004, he joined the Yale faculty where he held several leadership positions, including Director of the MFM Fellowship and Perinatal Research Programs, Director of the MFM Section, and Chief of Obstetrical Services at Yale New Haven Hospital.
 In 2013, Dr. Buhimschi was recruited to The Ohio State University (OSU), where he served as Director of the MFM Section and Vice-Chair for the Department of OBGYN.
 At OSU, Dr. Buhimschi demonstrated a dynamic vision that promoted effective business strategy and a commitment to outstanding clinical services.
 He was the recipient of the Frederick P. Zuspan Endowed Chair.
 In 2017, Dr. Buhimschi completed his Master in Business Administration at the OSU Fisher School of Business.

 At the University of Illinois, Dr. Buhimschi will capitalize on the wealth of clinical and research opportunities created by the University and Medical Center.
-Dr. Buhimschi will recruit a cadre of exceptional MFM physicians who, together with the outstanding current team, will deliver care that is safe, efficient, and aligned with the Chicago community’s needs.
+Dr. Buhimschi leads a cadre of exceptional MFM physicians who, together with the outstanding current team, deliver care that is safe, efficient, and aligned with the Chicago community’s needs.

 Selected Recent Publications

 Rood KM, Buhimschi CS, Zhao G, Oliver EA, Summerfield T, Bahtiyar MO, Buhimschi IA.
 Tenascin-x in Amniotic Fluid and Reproductive Tissues of Pregnancies Complicated by Infection and Preterm Prelabor Rupture of Membranes.
-Biology of Reproduction 2018; ePub Oct 2.
+Biology of Reproduction.
+2019.
+100(3):773-782.

 Motawea HKB, Chotani MA, Ali M, Ackerman W, Zhao G, Ahmed AAE, Buhimschi CS, Buhimschi IA.
 Human Placenta Expresses α2-Adrenergic Receptors and May Be Implicated in Pathogenesis of Preeclampsia and Fetal Growth Restriction.
-American Journal of Pathology 2018 Dec;188:2774-2785.
+American Journal of Pathology 2018.
+188:2774-2785.

 Finneran MM, Smith DD, Buhimschi CS.
 Cost Analysis of Azithromycin versus Erythromycin in Pregnancies Complicated by Preterm Premature Rupture of Membranes.
 American Journal of Perinatology 2019.
-Jan;36(1):105-110.
+36(1):105-110.